nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 3a1.
 Taskify warns that the Task is already of the set status

         Use case ends.

 * 3b.
+The given status is expired.
+Even though `expired` is a valid status of a task, users cannot directly modify it.
+    * 3b1.
+Taskify warns that it can change the status of the task if it is either `uncompleted` or `completed` .

+      Use case ends.

+* 3c.
 Taskify does not recognise the status that the User wants to set
     * 3b1.
 Taskify warns that it does not understand the type of status entered

         Use case ends.

-* 3c.
+* 3d.
 The given index is invalid
     * 3c1.
 Taskify warns that the index entered is invalid.

         Use case ends.